JimmyDansbo/VTUIlib/README.md

 # VTUI library Programmers Reference

-Version 0.9
+Version 1.0

 *Author: Jimmy Dansbo*

-**This is preliminary documentation and can change at any point.**
+**Note that this documentation can change at any point.**

 This document describes the **V**ERA **T**ext **U**ser **I**nterface library.